krillan49/PZDC_dungeon_2/README.md

 ## What is it?

-"PZDC dungeon 2" is a small terminal based roguelike game
+"PZDC dungeon 2" is a terminal based roguelike game

 ## Installation